sdemiriz/resume/README.md

 ## Terms of Use

 I own all rights to the content of the documents in this repository.
-Using as a reference is allowed, copy and use ny anyone other than myself not allowed.
+Using as a reference for generating your own documents with your respective content is allowed, copy and use by anyone other than myself not allowed.

 ## Description